Switzerland International Travel Information

 While few travelers could have foretold the onslaught of the coronavirus crisis, many understood that travel itself tends to be unpredictable.
 They purchased travel insurance to hedge their bets against the events that more commonly upset travel plans when they planned their trips pre-COVID-19.
 Unfortunately for those cautious travelers, trip cancellation claims against those policies were largely denied.
 The travel insurance industry defended itself in one of two ways.
 In some cases, insurers characterized the pandemic as a “force majeure”— more commonly called Acts of God—which are not covered under most policies.
 Other insurers claimed the results of the global pandemic were “foreseeable” and, therefore travelers who made plans once the crisis was discussed in the news, were ineligible for reimbursement under the terms of their policies.

 If those two positions sound contradictory to you, you’re not alone.
-The travel insurance industry took a lot of heat for their double-fisted COVID claims denial.
+The travel insurance industry took a lot of heat for their COVID claims denial.
 Some have amended their policies to make them more saleable in the post-coronavirus era.
 But the question remains, is travel insurance worth the investment now?
 If so, how can you find the best travel insurance policy for your needs—and for our times?
 Let’s take a look at how travel insurance works and see if we can sort out the answers to those questions and more.

 Why Buy Travel Insurance